Rashad Smith (American football): Professional career

-Chicago Bears
+Chicago Bears (first stint)

 Smith was signed as an undrafted free agent by the Chicago Bears after the 2020 NFL draft on April 27.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.

 Dallas Cowboys

 On September 15, 2020, the Dallas Cowboys signed Smith off the Bears' practice squad.
 He was declared inactive in the 6 games he spent on the active roster.
 He was waived on October 26.

 Philadelphia Eagles

 On November 2, 2020, Smith was signed to the Philadelphia Eagles' practice squad.
 He was elevated to the active roster on December 12 for the team's week 14 game against the New Orleans Saints, and reverted to the practice squad after the game.
 He was promoted to the active roster on January 1, 2021.
 He was waived on August 29, 2021.

 San Francisco 49ers

 On September 3, 2021, Smith was signed to the San Francisco 49ers practice squad.
 He was released on September 10, 2021.